The Poor Traveler Itinerary Blog

 Every country has its own Immigration rules.
 Some require visas from Filipino visitors, others don’t.
 Some have stricter rules, others don’t.
 It is important that you know these rules and requirements before your flight.

 But here are some frequently asked questions that I thought I could answer.
-Again, I’m only relying on personal experience and some knowledge that I gained in my years of working in the airline industry.
-Some of these might already be outdated but I’ll try my best to keep them current.
+Again, I’m only relying on personal experience and some knowledge that I gained in my years of working in the airline industry and as a travel blogger.

 What are the processes at the airport?